Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 34. Proxies

-1. A Member may appoint another Member as their proxy to vote and speak on their her behalf at a general meeting other than at a disciplinary appeal meeting.
+1. A Member with the privilege to utilise a proxy may appoint another Member as their proxy to vote and speak on their behalf at any general or geographic meeting to which they are entitled to attend, and which does not forbid the use of proxies.

 2. The appointment of a proxy must be in writing and signed by the Member making the appointment.